-Australian Institute of Health and Welfare (2021) Alcohol and other drug treatment services in Australia annual report., AIHW, Australian Government, accessed 01 December 2021
+Australian Institute of Health and Welfare (2022) Alcohol and other drug treatment services in Australia annual report, AIHW, Australian Government, accessed 08 October 2022.

 Get citations as an Endnote file:

 An episode of treatment for alcohol and other drugs is the period of contact, with defined dates of commencement and cessation, between a client and a treatment provider or team of providers in which there is no change in the main treatment type or the principal drug of concern, and there has not been a non-planned absence of contact for greater than 3 months.

 A treatment episode is considered closed where any of the following occurs: treatment is completed or has ceased; there has been no contact between the client and treatment provider for 3 months; or there is a change in the main treatment type, principal drug of concern or delivery setting.

 Treatment episodes are excluded from the AODTS NMDS for a reporting year if they:

 The principal drug of concern is the main substance that the client stated led them to seek treatment from the AOD treatment agency.
 In this report, only clients seeking treatment for their own substance use are included in analyses of principal drug of concern.
 It is assumed that only the person using the substance themselves can accurately report principal drug of concern; therefore, these data are not collected from those who seek treatment for someone else’s drug use.

 Additional drugs of concern refers to any other drugs the client reports using in addition to the principal drug of concern.
 Clients can nominate up to 5 additional drugs of concern, but these drugs are not necessarily the subject of any treatment within the episode.

 All drugs of concern refers to all drugs reported by clients, including the principal drug of concern and any additional drugs of concern.